Skip to main content

 What Is Health Services Research?

-the multidisciplinary field of scientific investigation that studies how social factors, financing systems, organizational structures and processes, health technologies, and personal behaviors affect access to health care, the quality and cost of health care, and ultimately our health and well-being.
+The multidisciplinary field of scientific investigation that studies how social factors, financing systems, organizational structures and processes, health technologies, and personal behaviors affect access to health care, the quality and cost of health care, and ultimately our health and well-being.
 Its research domains are individuals, families, organizations, institutions, communities, and populations.

-> Clarify the costs and benefits of health promotion, protection, prevention, treatment and rehabilitation services (Outcomes)
+• Clarify the costs and benefits of health promotion, protection, prevention, treatment, and rehabilitation services (Outcomes)

-> Identify and evaluate financing and service delivery initiatives to better serve uninsured, low-income populations (Structure)
+• Identify and evaluate financing and service delivery initiatives to better serve uninsured, low-income populations (Structure)

-Why Health Servcies Research Is Important Now
+Why Health Services Research Is Important Now

 health services research